 “Fraud is the daughter of greed” ― Jonathan Gash

-Federal consumer protection agencies regularly warn consumers about scams involving everything from the recent false Ebola charities to student loan scams.
-But nowhere are the warnings more prevalent and the loss of citizens’ hard-earned money so great as when it comes to the various cons surrounding real estate and property loans.
+Federal consumer protection agencies regularly warn consumers about scams involving everything from false Ebola charities to student loan scams.
+But nowhere are the warnings more prevalent, and the loss of citizens’ hard-earned money so great, as regarding the various cons surrounding real estate and property loans.
 Because of the high dollar value of real estate, these scams tend to be sophisticated.
 Those people who consider themselves too smart or “immune” from any real estate scam need only consider the sophisticated schemes like that of the infamous Bernie Madoff.
 “Successful and smart” investors in his funds are still reeling from their own investment horror stories.

-- Lease Scraping.
-The rental market is hot as bank credit has tightened and home sale inventory remains low.
-The recent “Great Credit Recession” saw millions lose their homes to foreclosure.
+The “Great Credit Recession” saw millions lose their homes to foreclosure.
 Con artists take advantage of this high demand for rentals by “scraping” the contact information of legitimate home rental listings and divert rental inquiries to fake websites and telephone numbers.
 They take rental deposits on vacant properties that they do not own from prospective tenants under pressure to secure a place to live.
 The con disappears once the true home owner returns, but not until they’ve fleeced deposit money and monthly rental payments.
-Solution: Verify ownership to a property with the county recording office before paying a complete stranger any money.

 If you liked what you read, check out our related YouTube videos